Sony Camera Equipment for Unit Stills Photography

 • My trusty small van to carry such equipment to jobs when needed!

-In conclusion I’ve talked about the Sony equipment I use as a unit stills photographer, but I also mentioned the wider genre of photographing professionally.
+I’ve talked about Sony equipment and why I use it as a unit stills photographer.
+I also mentioned the wider genre of photographing professionally.
 I appreciate that not everybody can afford the equipment I have.
 Nor do you need it all at first.
-We all have to start somewhere right?
+We all have to start somewhere, right?

-What I like about Sony for beginners is the cost effective price of older models plus the attractive pricing and availability of used bodies and lenses.
+What I especially like about Sony is the cost effective price of used equipment and their older models.
+This makes it a great brand to start and then grow with.
 There’s a ton of reasonably priced third party lens options for the Sony mount too.
-Remember, you’re buying into a system and Sony is perhaps the most cost effective place to start for a full frame professional system.
-It’s a system you can grow with!
+Remember, you’re buying into a system and Sony is perhaps the best brand to invest in for your future.

 Other Brands